With the recent Facebook issue happening right now, its about time we became serious about protecting our profiles and online identity.

 - Once you’ve completed the setup, your Facebook is now protected by 2FA.

-2FA will make your account more secure.
+2FA will make your account more secure by providing another layer of security as you log on.
 But we shouldn’t be complacent when it comes to our online security.
 A little common sense will go a long way in preventing you from becoming a victim.